Skip to main content

 3. Reduces friction and confusion

-Instead of emailing back and forth or losing track of follow-ups, all next steps live in one place inside the Deal Room.
+Instead of emailing back and forth or losing track of follow-ups, all next steps live in one place inside the Mutual Action Plan within the Deal Room.
 This eliminates ambiguity and prevents tasks from falling through the cracks.

 4. Accelerates deal velocity